psiconeurotopologo/csv-simulation-BFG-brain-results/README.md

 This repository contains raw output data for auditing purposes only.
 Access to the Sovereign Engine source code is restricted and requires a signed Non-Disclosure Agreement (NDA).

-SOVEREIGN PBND Lab/BFG ENGINE: Full-Fusion Neurotopological Audit Data Validation Repository for Macroscopic Quantum Dynamics
+SOVEREIGN PBND Lab/BFG ENGINE/NWY CORP: Full-Fusion Neurotopological Audit Data Validation Repository for Macroscopic Quantum Dynamics

 Overview